phreaknik/phonon-network/README.md

 ### Bitcoin Withdrawals

-If the provided phonon corresponds to a null network network descriptor, we need to create a Bitcoin transaction to withdraw, as there is no smart contract to manage balances on-chain and this balance is simply encumbered by a type of pay to script hash corresponding to the key held in the phonon.
+If the provided phonon corresponds to a null network descriptor, we need to create a Bitcoin transaction to withdraw, as there is no smart contract to manage balances on-chain and this balance is simply encumbered by a type of pay to script hash corresponding to the key held in the phonon.

 **TODO: Describe the data needed to be passed in and signed**